VishalGowthaman/Lab-Ex.-No---5-Design-simulate-an-environment-for-Robot-Painting-using-Robo-DK/README.md

 ![output](./2.PNG)

 ## RESULT
-The painting environment for a serial manipluator has been created and the surface for the same has been thaught.
+The painting environment for a serial manipluator has been created and the surface for the same has been taught.